-Unlike the proposed rule, the final rule provides two additional exceptions related to non-U.S. sovereign debt.
-First, the U.S. operations of a non-U.S. banking entity, other than an FDIC insured depository institution, may trade in obligations of the home chartering authority of the non-U.S. banking entity.
-Second, a non-U.S. bank or broker-dealer owned by a U.S. banking entity may trade in obligations of the non-U.S. sovereign that charters the non-U.S. bank or broker-dealer.
+Unlike the proposed rule, the final rule provides two additional exceptions related to nonU.S. sovereign debt.
+First, the U.S. operations of a non-U.S. banking entity, other than an FDICinsured depository institution, may trade in obligations of the home chartering authority of the non-U.S. banking entity.
+Second, a non-U.S. bank or broker-dealer owned by a U.S. banking entity may trade in obligations of the non-U.S. bank or broker-dealer.